-Build a Decorative Metal Rebar Fence for Your Home for Less Than Seven Dollars Per Linear Foot
+Build a Decorative Metal Rebar Fence for Your Home for Less Than $7 per Linear Foot

 Have you ever dreamed of having an ornamental-steel fence installed around your home?
 Most visionary home owners have.
 The wrought-iron fencing that surrounds fine antebellum homes in areas such as the Garden District of New Orleans are known for their beauty and charm.
 But decorative iron, used or newly manufactured, is a very expensive product for home improvement, and many thousands of dollars would be required to circle even a small home with fencing of this quality.

 But before you give in to the restraints of twenty-first-century economics, and purchase galvanized metal like the rest of your neighbors, consider looking into a viable alternative that still offers the durability and artistic lines of wrought iron.
 I am talking about concrete rebar steel.
 Although this product is specifically made to be buried within the carcass of a concrete slab, I have found rebar to be a very adaptable material that can be used in art sculpture, wood joinery, and even fence construction.
 With sufficient skill and effort, the rebar fence can appear identical to other forms of ornamental iron fencing.

 Rebar is sold in many different sizes for contractors, but your local hardware store will probably stock only two diameters of the steel.
 Usually, the big-box stores will carry an ample supply of rebar that is ten-feet long and one-half inch in diameter.
 This is the perfect size for building custom rebar fencing.
 This material is basically rolled steel at a poor-man's price, and with a little sweat equity, one can bend and weld this material into the various components that are necessary to construct a decorative metal fence.